Exploring the Children’s Museum of Southern Minnesota

 The Grow It Gallery is one of the most beautiful exhibits I have seen.
 There is a gorgeous mural on the back wall that shows a scene of a Minnesota family farm.
 Your kids will love to climb aboard the restored antique tractor and pretend to drive.
 Kid’s will also love collecting eggs from the chicken coop!
 A large train table features a model of a farm and a feed mill/elevator where a train takes the crops to market.
 They can pretend to be a farmer by the garden where crops can be planted and harvested.
 After your kids harvest their crops, meet them at the store and kitchen where they can serve you up some “locally grown” produce.
 Regardless of what kind of toys your kids like to play with, there will be something that will grab their attention.

 If you have kids who love to play with blocks, they will absolutely love Coughlan Quarry.
 Seriously, there is something in this conveyor belt that mesmerizes kids!
 They put the blocks on the belt, and turn a wheel until the blocks get dropped unto a second roller conveyor.
 They can also hook the blocks up to a crane where they again can turn a wheel to deliver their block over to a building area.
 Kids will enjoy digging in a large sand box with toy loaders and haulers to move sand around.
-The entire exhibit is surrounded by real Kasota limestone, which is an extremely durable stone that is mined in the Mankato area and used in construction.
+Kasota limestone, an extremely durable stone mined in the Mankato area and used in construction surrounds the entire exhibit.
 Kasota stone dates back to 450 million years!

 The fun continues with several other exhibits.
 Little ones can play on the Infant/Toddler Play Porch.
 Outdoors you will find the Dotson Back Forty, a natural play area where kids can explore and create with natural materials.
 During the summer, children love seeing the animals at the Ridley Farm Animal Experience.